Best Power Tool Starter Kit

 Product Best For Key Pros Link

-DEWALT 20V MAX Cordless Drill/Driver Kit Drill Two batteries included Amazon
+DEWALT 20V MAX Cordless Drill/Driver Kit Drill Two batteries included Buy on Amazon

-DEWALT 20V MAX Cordless Drill Driver DCD771C2 Cordless-Drill Compact 7.9-inch length fits tight spaces Amazon
+DEWALT 20V MAX Cordless Drill Driver DCD771C2 Cordless-Drill Compact 7.9-inch length fits tight spaces Buy on Amazon

-Milwaukee M12 FUEL 12V Cordless Combo Kit (2-Tool) Drill Brushless motors for power and efficiency Amazon
+Milwaukee M12 FUEL 12V Cordless Combo Kit (2-Tool) Drill Brushless motors for power and efficiency Buy on Amazon

-DEWALT 20V MAX Cordless Drill Combo Kit Drill Two tools cover drilling and driving for most DIY projects Amazon
+DEWALT 20V MAX Cordless Drill Combo Kit Drill Two tools cover drilling and driving for most DIY projects Buy on Amazon

 Detailed Look at Each Product